ianleon/Blog/episodes/ep2.md

 // ...
 ```

-Here we are creating a metal device, using it to create a `LegacyMetalViewfinder`, and using that to now create our `FramesDelegate`
+Here we are creating a metal device, using it to create a `LegacyMetalViewfinder`, and using that to now create our `FramesDelegate`.

 Finally, we can update what we are returning from the body of `ContentView` to our shiny new SwiftUI + Metal Viewfinder.